-As we wrap up our reporting for FY2022, I would like to personally thank our Board of Directors, senior executives and all our loyal and hardworking staff for their hard work throughout a year which continued to throw up many challenges to both our business and the wider economy.
+As we wrap up our reporting for FY2023, I would like to personally thank our Board of Directors, senior executives and all our exceptional staff for their hard work over many years during which the business weathered many challenges and is now emerging as a stronger business, with a renewed focus on delivering value to our clients and stakeholders.

-I would also like to thank our clients both long term and those that have more recently engaged with us, who have expressed confidence in the value and decision certainty that Acumentis' services provide.
+I would also like to thank our many loyal, long term, clients as well as the growing number of new clients that have demonstrated via engaging with Acumentis, the value and decision certainty that our services provide.

-Finally, I would like to express my appreciation to our loyal and supportive shareholders who have supported the business through the challenges of the last few years and assisted the business rebuild and expand.
+Finally, I would like to express my continued appreciation to our shareholders who have supported the business through the challenges of the last few years and assisted the business rebuild and expand.